 Your browser does not support iframes.

-The role of the corporate governance and nominating committee is to (i) identify individuals who are qualified to become directors; (ii) recommend to the Board director nominees for each annual meeting of shareholders; and (iii) assist the Board in establishing and reviewing corporate governance principles and promoting good corporate governance at Teva.All of the committee members must be determined to be independent as defined by the applicable NYSE rules and those of the SEC.
+The role of our corporate governance and nominating committee is to (i) identify individuals who are qualified to become directors; (ii) recommend to the Board of Directors director nominees for each annual meeting of shareholders; and (iii) assist the Board of Directors in establishing and reviewing corporate governance principles and promoting good corporate governance at Teva.

-The role of the corporate responsibility committee is to oversee, on behalf of the Board Teva’s;(i) commitment to being a responsible corporate citizen,(ii) policies and practices for complying with laws, regulations and internal procedures; (iii) policies and practices regarding issues that have the potential to seriously impact Teva’s business and reputation; (iv) global public policy positions; and (v) community outreach.
-A majority of committee members must be determined to be independent as defined by the applicable NYSE rules and those of the SEC.
-The Chairperson of the audit committee must serve as a member of the committee.
+The role of our corporate responsibility committee is to oversee our: (i) commitment to being a responsible corporate citizen; (ii) policies and practices for complying with laws, regulations and internal procedures; (iii) policies and practices regarding issues that have the potential to seriously impact our reputation; (iv) global public policy positions; and (v) community outreach.
+A majority of committee members must be determined to be independent as defined by NYSE regulations.
+The chairperson of the audit committee must serve as a member of the committee.

 The science and technology committee oversees our overall strategic direction and investment in research and development and technological and scientific initiatives.
 As part of this responsibility, it reviews scientific and R&D strategy and priorities, scientific aspects of business development activities and technological trends.
 It assists the Board in risk management oversight relating to R&D and our intellectual property, and advises on our intellectual property strategy.